Qovery/documentation/website/guides/tutorial/how-to-integrate-qovery-with-github-actions.md

         uses: Qovery/qovery-action@v0.10
         id: qovery
         with:
+          qovery-organization-name: ${{ inputs.organization-name }}
-          qovery-organization-id: ${{ inputs.organization-id }}
+          qovery-project-name: ${{ inputs.project-name }}
-          qovery-environment-id: ${{ inputs.environment-id }}
+          qovery-environment-name: ${{ inputs.environment-name }}
-          qovery-application-ids: ${{ inputs.application-ids }}
+          qovery-application-names: ${{ inputs.application-names }}
           qovery-api-token: ${{ secrets.api-token }}
 ```

 - We give it a name `Test And Deploy to Qovery`.
 It could be anything.
 - The `on` section contains a `workflow_call` directive.
 It means that this workflow will be triggered when called from another workflow.
   We're doing this because we won't use this workflow directly.
-Since we might have several environments to deploy to Qovery depending on the branch, we could have one workflow per environment and we want to avoid repeating all the steps.
+Since we might have several environments to deploy to Qovery depending on the branch, we could have one workflow per environment, and we want to avoid repeating all the steps.
 - The `inputs` and `secrets` sections are defining the values that we will need to pass to our workflow
 - The `jobs` section lists the `jobs` and the `steps` that in needs to accomplish.
 Here we have two jobs and five steps:
-  - `test` where we checkout the code, we install Yarn modules and we run tests through Jest
+  - `test` where we check out the code, we install Yarn modules, and we run tests through Jest
-  - `deploy` where we checkout the code and deploy to Qovery.
+  - `deploy` where we check out the code and deploy to Qovery.

 Several things worth noting:

 - Our `deploy` job has a `needs` instructions, telling GitHub Actions that this job can only run when the `test` job succeeds.
 - The `with` section of our last `deploy` step contains interpolated strings: ${{ inputs.xxxx }}.
 Those are values passed to our workflow, that our Qovery action needs.
 They will be passed from the calling workflow.

 </li>